 I also had a look at a neo-Gothic building designed by Gaudi , the Casa de Botines , originally designed as a house , now owned by a Spanish Bank.
 I’ve posted a few pictures of it , including one of a sculpture of St George slaying the dragon situated over the front door.

 I met up with Peter , Alain and another Peter for dinner at a place near the Cathedral that evening.
 Before dinner we had a drink with another Pilgrim , named Lars , from Norway.
 Lars is an ex-Professional footballer who has played internationally for Norway.
 I was delighted to discover he had played against Blackburn Rovers in a UEFA cup match.
-He had a vivid memory of all the free beer they’d drunk post match in the Players bar ( this being before the days of extortionate wages and when players were allowed to drink and smoke ) .
+He had a vivid memory of all the free beer they’d drunk post match in the Players bar , this being before the days of extortionate wages and when it wasn’t unusual for players to drink and smoke .
 He has walked The Camino three times already.
 He now works in the office for the family’s salmon farm business and puts in very long hours.
-He says his reason for walking The Camino is ” to give my brain a holiday ” , which is a good way of putting it .
+He says his reason for walking The Camino is ” to give my brain a holiday ” , which is a good way of putting it ! .

-I got a text today from my pal Gerald Nowicki telling me he’d caught a 15lb salmon from The River Annan , a ” cock” fish.
-So you see , Santa Domingo is still working his miracles : ) .
+I got a text today from my pal telling me he’d caught a 15lb salmon from The River Annan , a ” cock ” fish.
+So you see , Santa Domingo is still working his miracles : )